Citrine at a Glance

 Brazil (Rio Grande do Sul, Minas Gerais)

-The world's largest producer of Citrine.
-Most Brazilian Citrine is heat-treated amethyst from the prolific deposits of Rio Grande do Sul.
-Natural Citrine from Minas Gerais tends toward pale golden tones and is highly valued by collectors and healers.
+The world's largest Citrine producer.
+Most is heat-treated amethyst from Rio Grande do Sul.
+Natural Citrine from Minas Gerais has pale golden tones and is sought after by collectors.

 Madagascar

-Produces some of the finest natural Citrine available, with beautiful warm golden tones and good clarity.
-Madagascar Citrine is often preferred by crystal practitioners for its natural formation and vibrant energy.
+Produces some of the finest natural Citrine, with warm golden tones and good clarity.
+Preferred by many crystal practitioners for its natural formation.

 Russia (Ural Mountains)

-Historic source of natural Citrine with a distinctive pale gold color.
-Russian Citrine is relatively uncommon on the modern market and is prized by collectors for its subtle, refined coloration.
+Historic source with a distinctive pale gold color.
+Uncommon on the modern market.
+Collectors value the subtle, refined coloration.

 France (Dauphine)

-One of the original sources of Citrine known since Roman times.
-French Citrine is scarce today but historically significant — the word "citrine" derives from the French "citron" (lemon), referencing its yellow color.
+One of the original sources, known since Roman times.
+Scarce today but historically significant.
+The word "citrine" comes from the French "citron" (lemon).

 Physical Properties